opstrace/opstrace/docs/guides/contributor/workflows.md

 ## Local checkout: quick iteration while changing the CLI

-For automatic and iterative `tsc`-compilation of the CLI and its dependencies, you can run `yarn watch:cli`.
+You can run `yarn watch:cli` for automatic and iterative `tsc`-compilation of the CLI and its dependencies.

 In a separate terminal, you can then invoke the CLI via the `packages/cli/build/index.js` entry point.
 Example: